 - 4E (End to End Energy Efficiency)

 4E was launched in September 2016.
 It is headed by the Small Industries Development Bank of India (SIDBI).
 This MSME scheme was launched jointly by ISTSL (Indian SME Technology Services Ltd) in association with the World Bank.
-Objective of this funding scheme is to implement energy efficiency measures in the Indian industries.
+The objective of this funding scheme is to implement energy efficiency measures in the Indian industries.
 It aims to help start-ups with purchasing of second-hand equipment/machinery.

 Features of End to End Energy Efficiency Scheme

 - This business loan meets part costs of capital expenditure.
-It can include cost of equipment/machinery purchase, installation, commissioning, civil works, etc.
+It can include the cost of equipment/machinery purchase, installation, commissioning, civil works, etc.